Adventures in Paris for the beauty-seekers

 As a teenager I used to day-dream about living as a writer in Paris in a tiny attic apartment at the top of a building with a spiral staircase and peeling paint on the walls, and I got to live out that dream for a few months in between finishing school and starting university.
 It was during that time, improving my French and living alone for the first time in my life, that my relationship with Paris was firmly cemented.

-It was in Paris that I first learned to be at peace in my own company for long stretches of time, as well as learning the practicalities of how to look after myself in a big city, so I suppose it’s not surprising that I feel most in touch with the independent, carefree, fun, and wide-eyed parts of myself when I’m there.
+It was in Paris that I first learned to be at peace in my own company for long stretches of time, as well as learning the practicalities of how to look after myself in a big city, so I suppose it’s not surprising that I feel most in touch with the independent, carefree, and wide-eyed parts of myself when I’m there.

 Because we usually stay with friends when we go to Paris and are more often than not on a tight budget, I’m no expert on Michelin starred restaurants or luxurious places to stay, but as a Paris lover and avid beauty-seeker with a fierce sweet tooth who has a lot of experience hanging out with kids in the city, I do have a lot of recommendations for affordable and beautiful places to go and things to see.
+I believe in slow travel wherever possible, taking your time in one place to experience it as much as a local as you can.

 While there are so many Paris city guides out there already, I always get asked by friends and Instagram followers for my personal recommendations, so I figured it would save me some time to write everything down in once place, if nothing else.
 I’ll keep adding to this blog post over the years as I discover new wonderful places, so be sure to bookmark it so you can come back to it when you’re planning your next trip to the loveliest city in the world.